Monday, December 31, 2007

 Don't leave me, as sunlight spreads

-doorways of morning.
+its wound through the broken-jaweddoorways of morning.
 Don't let me

-forget how I stood here, mouth open,
+forget how I stood here, mouth open,afraid what might enter.

 There are diamonds still caught

-in the tough black gullets of crows
+in the tough black gullets of crowswho swing toward the sun.

-There are still fish alive in this river--
+There are still fish alive in this river-- bright as coins they flash, searching the bottom

 There are children racing